Showing Grace

 If this behavior is worse than normal, perhaps it’s just a bad day.
 Talk to God before you break into a lecture.
 Your loved one might simply need permission to have a bad day.

-5. Love others through their weaknesses.
+5. Extend grace by loving others through their weaknesses.

 We all have weaknesses.